jarviscanada/jarvis_data_eng_DanielNucci/linux_sql/README.md

 ## Quick Start
 ### Prerequisites
 For this project you will need:
-- to be running centOS 7 (or equivalent) operating system
+- to be running CentOS 7 (or equivalent) operating system
-- to have crontab installed on all machines and docker installed on the machine containing the database
+- to have crontab installed on all nodes and docker installed on the machine containing the database
-- this repository stored locally on all machines in the cluster
+- this repository stored locally on all nodes in the cluster

 To start from a fresh node:
 ```bash